Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

-WIMPs are compelling dark matter candidates~\cite{Arcadi:2017kky,Feng:2022rxt,Bozorgnia:2024pwk,Boveia:2022adi} due to their weak-scale interactions, natural production in the early universe, and strong theoretical motivation from extensions to the Standard Model, such as supersymmetry with conserved R-parity~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}.
+WIMPs are compelling dark matter candidates~\cite{Arcadi:2017kky,Feng:2022rxt,Bozorgnia:2024pwk,Boveia:2022adi} due to their weak-scale interactions, natural production in the early universe, and strong theoretical motivation from extensions of the Standard Model, such as supersymmetry with conserved R-parity~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}.
 WIMP signals include scattering with ordinary particles in the laboratory, visible annihilation in the cosmos, and direct production at colliders.
 While WIMPs remain a leading dark matter candidate, the lack of definitive detection has spurred the exploration of a broader range of models.
 Here are some examples.
 First of all the axion is one of the most prominent dark-matter candidates and a prime target for experimental searches.
 Axions~\cite{Weinberg:1977ma,Wilczek:1977pj,Crewther:1979pi} arise in connection with the Peccei–Quinn solution to the strong CP-problem~\cite{Peccei:1977hh}, within the sub-eV mass regime.
-The axion is a pseudo-Nambu–Goldstone boson of an approximate anomalous U(1) Peccei–Quinn symmetry and can be implemented within~\cite{Dine:1981rt,Kim:1979if} and beyond the minimal \SM gauge structure~\cite{Dias:2020kbj,Karan:2025pud}.
+The axion is a pseudo-Nambu–Goldstone boson of an approximate anomalous U(1) Peccei–Quinn symmetry and can arise within~\cite{Dine:1981rt,Kim:1979if,Batra:2023erw} or beyond the minimal \SM gauge structure~\cite{Dias:2020kbj,Karan:2025pud}.
+Axion-like fields also arise in string compactifications, the so-called string axiverse~\cite{Arvanitaki:2009fg}.
 Axions provide a cold, collisionless dark matter candidate produced through coherent oscillations in the early universe, primarily via the misalignment mechanism.
-This process explains their potential role as CDM candidates, despite their small mass ~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, as they fulfill all necessary requirements discussed above; for recent reviews see~\cite{Rubakov:2019lyf,DiLuzio:2020wdo}.
+This process explains their potential role as CDM candidates, despite their small mass ~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, as they fulfill all necessary requirements discussed above; for recent reviews see~\cite{Irastorza:2018dyq,DiLuzio:2020wdo}.
 There are many phenomena associated to axions and also axion-like-particle~(ALP) generalizations, and fierce experimental efforts have been devoted to their detection see, for example~\cite{Ringwald:2012hr,HAYSTAC:2024jch,Candon:2024eah,Ning:2025tit,Angloher:2025fzw,axionpdg,axionlim}.

 Ultralight scalar bosons, also known as fuzzy dark matter, have been considered as a potential alternative to cold dark matter.
 It has been proposed that dark matter is composed of ultralight scalar particles which exhibit wave-like behavior on small scales, suppressing structure formation on these scales~\cite{Hui:2016ltb}. \\[-.4cm]